 In most cases, there are times when the disease is worse, called flares, followed by times when the skin improves or clears up entirely, called remissions.

 Atopic dermatitis is a common condition, and anyone can get the disease.
 However, it usually begins in childhood.
 Atopic dermatitis cannot be spread from person to person.
 No one knows what causes atopic dermatitis.
 Depending on how bad the symptoms are, living with atopic dermatitis can be hard, but treatment can help control symptoms.

 Atopic dermatitis is a common disease, and it usually appears in babies and children.
 For many, atopic dermatitis goes away before the teenage years.
 However, some children may continue to have symptoms as teens and adults.
 Occasionally, the disease first appears during adulthood.

 You may have a higher chance of developing atopic dermatitis if you have a family history of:

 In addition, atopic dermatitis is more common in non-Hispanic black children.

 What are the symptoms of atopic dermatitis?

-- Dry and itchy skin.
+- Thickening and hardening of the skin.

 What causes atopic dermatitis?